 The Washington Post reports that changes will be made to account for potential fuel savings from solar cells and thermoelectric devices, which supply electricity for running auxiliary systems and have an indirect effect on fuel consumption.

 The Post didn’t provide details about why the benefits of such systems aren’t seen in current tests, but here’s one guess: A solar cells might run fans that keep a car cool while it’s parked.
-That would reduce air conditioning demand, and improve fuel economy, but that savings wouldn’t necessarily be measured in test drives.Gain the insight you need on energy at EmTech MIT.
+That would reduce air conditioning demand, and improve fuel economy, but that savings wouldn’t necessarily be measured in test drives.Become an MIT Technology Review Insider for in-depth analysis and unparalleled perspective.